Questions about Spider and its strategy

 * How often can I win?

 First of all, let's talk about the standard four-suit game, with no peeking (you can undo a move, but once you have turned up a face-down card there is no going back).
 I realize that the game is widely played in a different way, allowing unlimited undos and letting the player make trial moves to see which one exposes the most useful cards, but we will concentrate on the standard version.
 Having the opinion of several trusted experts, I am led to the conclusion that a skilled player can win perhaps one in three games.
 This is in fact the figure given by Morehead and Mott-Smith in The Complete Book of Solitaire and Patience Games.
 Some of their figures are well-known to be far off the mark, but Spider is a game the authors undoubtedly knew well and played often enough to have a solid estimate.
 Unfortunately their tips are only mildly helpful (we'll mention one of those later).
-I am sure it is not much less than that, although Wikipedia quotes an absurd figure of 1 in 10, based on a dubious source.
+I am sure it is not much less than that, although some sources give a dubious figure of 1 in 10.
 I would be interested to find out that I am wrong, and that the actual win rate is higher than that (remember, no peeking).

 If the win rate for the four-suit game is around 1 in 3, what is the win rate for two-suit Spider?
 Surely it must be well over 50%, perhaps even 75-80%.
 And what about the one-suit version?
 I can win 95%; surely an expert can win 99%.
 Is the win rate as high as FreeCell?
 Are the strategies for two-suit and one-suit similar to standard Spider?